AFCPE Symposium Awards: Outstanding Symposium Student Paper Award

-2024: Van Dinh
+2024: Van Dinh, Research Assistant

-This study using data from the National Financial Capability Study in 2018 and 2021 examined the impact of financial education on cryptocurrency investment decisions, focusing on the mediating roles of investment knowledge and risk tolerance.
+“Cryptocurrency Investment Mechanism: Exploring the Role of Financial Education, Investment Knowledge, and Risk Tolerance” examines the impact of financial education on cryptocurrency investment decisions, focusing on the mediating roles of investment knowledge and risk tolerance.
 Results indicated that while objective financial knowledge often discouraged cryptocurrency investment due to perceived risks; subjective investment knowledge, enhanced by financial education, increased confidence and willingness to invest in cryptocurrency.
 Risk tolerance was found to partially mediate the relationship between investment knowledge and investment decisions, especially with investors having high subjective investment knowledge.
 These findings suggested that effective financial education should not only increase investment knowledge but also balance risk awareness with potential rewards.
-This research underscored the importance of designing financial literacy programs that prepare investors for the complexities of the cryptocurrency market, aiming to boost both practical financial skills and balanced investment behavior.

 2023: Hanna Yu

 The public’s perception of COVID-19 has significantly improved; however, there remains a high level of uncertainty in the financial market, including bank crises, increasing interest rates, and high inflation in 2023.
-This paper investigated possible associations between financial anxiety and cognitive processes, economic adjustment strategies (such as decreasing spending), and receiving a stimulus check during a global pandemic to understand financial anxiety in times of uncertainty.
+“Examining Financial Anxiety Through Cognitive Appraisals and Coping During a Global Pandemic” investigated possible associations between financial anxiety and cognitive processes, economic adjustment strategies (such as decreasing spending), and receiving a stimulus check during a global pandemic to understand financial anxiety in times of uncertainty.

 2022: Dr. Mary Gatti

-There has been a lack of consensus among researchers and practitioners about how to define financial literacy, but there is agreement that financial education changes depending on the stage of life to which people belong.
-This study provides consensus on what topics are considered a part of financial literacy specifically for traditional aged undergraduate college students.
+“Defining and Measuring College Student Financial Literacy”provides consensus on what topics are considered a part of financial literacy specifically for traditional aged undergraduate college students.
 This lack of definition has also made it hard to measure financial literacy of college students.
 This study addresses both of these concerns.
 Utilizing the Delphi method, experts generated a list of financial planning topics that should be included in financial literacy for all undergraduate students.
 Those results were then used to create an instrument that measures holistic financial literacy.
 The instrument was refined utilizing multiple psychometric methods.
 Through the refinement process, a final instrument was created with 4 subscales measuring: financial knowledge, financial planning attitude, financial management attitude, and financial behavior.

 2021: Katherine Vasquez, MS